jesselpalmer/random-facts-service/README.md

-# Random Facts API
+# Random Facts Service

-An API that generates random facts.
+An Service that generates random facts.